flexivrobotics/flexiv_ros2/flexiv_test_nodes/README.md

 ## Nodes

-### 1. RDK State Publisher
+### 1. Robot States Publisher

 Publishes robot states directly from Flexiv RDK to ROS2 topics, bypassing the main ROS2 driver.

-**Use case:** When you need direct RDK state monitoring alongside or instead of the main flexiv_ros2 driver.
+**Use case:** When you need direct robot state monitoring alongside or instead of the main flexiv_ros2 driver.

 **Installation:**
 ```bash